SEO. One of those mysterious tech TLAs (Three Letter Acronyms).

-As a business coach, whenever I discuss outsourcing search engine optimisation (SEO) with my clients, I always find myself equating it with sending your car off to the mechanic; you may be left wondering “did they really do anything?”.
+As a business coach, whenever I discuss outsourcing search engine optimisation (SEO) with my clients, I always find myself equating it with sending your car off to the mechanic; you may be left wondering “The bill was big but did they really do anything?”.

-(At least with your mechanic, you’ll know the problem’s fixed when that mysterious banging noise stops!)
+(At least with your mechanic, you’ll know the problem has been fixed when that mysterious banging noise stops!)

-The objective for SEO should be to get your website in the top 3 of organic search results.
+The objective for businesses doing SEO should be to get your website in the top 3 of organic search results.
 Why?
-Because 61% of clicks are from those top 3 results:
+Because 59% of clicks are from those top 3 results:

 Warning: not all SEO companies are created equal